JRCWest/Causeway/README.md

 |------------------|:-----------------:|:--------------------:|-----------------:|
 | 12 +           | 2 - 6             |  ~ 5-10 minutes    | 12 & Up          |

 There are no turns in Causeway - each giant must battle for land in real time.
-Aside from that, there are no rules.
 Use whatever tactics you have at your disposal to claim the new land (or the land of your enemies).

 ## SETUP
 Arrange blinks in one large group.
 This will be your battleground.
 The shape of the group doesn't matter too much, but a more symmetrical shape may be helpful for keeping the game as fair as possible.
 All pieces should start off as white.